EXPLORE KURE

 Donations Make This Possible

-The role of Kure Atoll Conservancy (KAC) is to provide critical funding that supports all aspects of the State of Hawaiiʻs Kure Atoll Wildlife Sanctuary research field station operations, logistics, and personnel.
+The role of Kure Atoll Conservancy (KAC) is to provide critical funding and personnel that support all aspects of the State of Hawaiiʻs Kure Atoll Wildlife Sanctuary research field station operations and logistics.

 Dedication Makes This Possible